LBeul/php_guestbook/README.md

 # PHP-based Guestbook

 This repo contains the files for a school project.
-The project's goal is to set up a HTML form that sends data to a mySQL database using **PHP**.
-Please note, that it was explicitly mentioned to solve this challenge using a one-file-solution.
-It wasn't our choice to pack the whole code into a single file.
+The project's goal is to set up a **HTML** form that sends data to a **mySQL** database using **PHP**.
+Please note that it was required to solve this challenge by a single file approach.
+If we had have the choice, the code would be encapsualted and separated by concern.

 ## Tasks and Responsibilities